 - How to modify the BTCPay checkout page?

 - How to customize the POS app theme?

 - How to add Google Analytics code to BTCPay?

 # How to update BTCPay Server?

-- Updating through the user interface: Server Settings > Maintenance > Update.
+- Updating in the user interface: Server Settings > Maintenance > Update.